 I will continue adding more photos and information as time goes by.
 The links below take you directly to information about the species, or genus, for further reading.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
+If you find an error, please let me know.
+I am not an expert.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂